Which Data Visualization Tool Is Best For Dashboards?

 Datylon

-Datylon is a versatile data visualization platform that lets you craft and share engaging, on-brand data stories.
+Datylon is a data visualization platform that lets you create and share engaging, on-brand static data stories.
 It allows you to create a variety of visualizations rich with information, including dashboards, infographics, and reports.
 Use our Illustrator plugin to create the most captivating on-brand visualizations.
 Datylon lets you design freely within the Adobe workflow without requiring any coding knowledge.

 Datylon offers engaging and beautiful templates for a wide range of dashboards, charts, and reports.
 It lets you customize them to your heart's content with various styling options, too.
 You’re able to export charts, reports, and dashboards to the Datylon Report Studio.
 It allows your team to reuse them freely.
 Moreover, with the Datylon Report Server, it is easy to automate the process of generating recurring dashboards.